- Home

 From flower vases and carafes to pint glasses and whiskey decanters, charity shops can help you kit out your cupboards for a fraction of the cost of shopping new.

 If you’re looking for high-quality glassware, try feeling the weight of items in your hand; the heavier they are, the better the standard tends to be.
-It’s also worth holding glassware up to the light to see if they’re cloudy or have any flaws.
+It’s also worth holding glassware up to the light to see if it’s cloudy or has flaws.
 However, imperfections aren’t always a bad sign.
-Features like bubbles could indicate that you have an antique on your hands.
+Features like bubbles could indicate that you have an antique in your hands.

 And if it’s crystal you’re after, try tapping it gently with a fingernail.
 You might have found what you’re looking for if it makes a bell-like chime.
 Crystal also creates a rainbow prism when held up to the light.

-Top tip: These days, lots of charity shops sell their goods online, either on their own websites or through eBay.
-So you can also look for deals from the comfort of your home if you prefer.
+Top tip: These days, many charity shops sell their goods online, either on their own websites or through eBay.
+So you can also look for deals from the comfort of your home.

 5. Toys

-If you’ve bought toys for any kids in your life recently, you’ll know how expensive they can be.
-Action figures and dolls often clock in at £20+, and larger sets can cost a couple of hundred quid (this in-demand Barbie Dreamhouse, for example, will set shoppers back an eye-watering £349.99).
+If you’ve recently bought toys for any kids in your life, you’ll know how expensive they can be.
+Action figures and dolls often clock in at £20+, and larger sets can cost a couple of hundred quid (this in-demand Barbie Dreamhouse, for example, will set shoppers back an eye-watering £169.99).

 But kids grow out of things pretty quickly, and lots of toys end up in charity shops after being played with only a handful of times – sometimes still in the box.

-So, if you’ve got grandkids with a birthday coming up, or you want to get a head start on Christmas, it’s worth checking out your local charity shops to see if they have any toys for sale.
+So, if you’ve got grandkids with a birthday coming up, or you’re looking to get a head start on Christmas, it’s worth checking out your local charity shops to see if they have any toys for sale.

 Top tip: Try visiting charity shops at the start of the week.
 Not only are they typically quieter on Mondays and Tuesdays, but because people tend to drop their donations off over the weekend, this is usually when the stock is at its best.